Square-weighted zero-sum constants: when is an odd square

-Thus, we may assume that $p^2$ does not divide any term of $S$.
-So each term of $S$ is either a unit or of the form $p\,u$ where $u$ is a unit.
-If at least three terms of $S$ are units, by Lemma \ref{cm} we get that $S$ is an $S(p^r)^*$-weighted zero-sum sequence.
+If at least three terms of $S$ are units, by Lemma \ref{cm} we see that $S$ is an $S(p^r)$-weighted zero-sum sequence.
 Thus, we may assume that at most two terms of $S$ are units.
-So at least three terms of $S$ are of the form $p\,u$ where $u$ is a unit.
-Let us assume without loss of generality that the first three terms of $S$ are of this form.
+Then at least three terms of $S$ are of the form $p\,u$ where $u$ is a unit.
+We may assume that $x_1=pu_1,~x_2=pu_2,~x_3=pu_3$ where $u_1,u_2,u_3\in U(p^r)$.